Jane-Zhang/Module3Project/README.md

 3. CodeBook.md - Codebook that describes the variables, the data and transformation performed to clean up the raw data sets.
 4. README.md - file that describes the submission.

 Note : Item 1 is NOT in the Github repository.
-However, it can be output by running the R script on the raw data sets.
-Items 2,3 and 4 are in the [Github repository](https://github.com/kminghui/Module3Project).
+However, it can be output by running the R script (Item 2) on the raw data sets.
+Items 2,3 and 4 are in the Github repository.

 ###How the script works :